asbott/jamgine/README.md

 # Jamgine
 My personal sandbox/portfolio.

-I cannot offer you a fancy paper or fancy numbers in my CV, but I can offser you quality software in a jungle of terrible software getting worse by each passing day.
+I cannot offer you a fancy paper or fancy numbers in my CV, but I can offer  you quality software in a jungle of terrible software getting worse by each passing day.

 This project is meant to showcase the real fruits of my efforts and competence in software.